turingschool/se3-final-take-homes/templates/tea_subscription.md

 ## Tea Subscription Service

 You will create a full stack application for a Tea Subscription Service, including a Rails API and a React front end.
+You do **NOT** need to deploy this app.

 ### Rails API

+Feel free to use [this starter repo](https://github.com/turingschool-examples/rails-api-starter) with RSpec and other common gems already configured.

 #### Requirements: